 Make sure to note things like previous and current storage conditions, age, any conservation issues such as soft binder syndrome on magnetic audio tape, or maybe the smells of vinegar syndrome on nitrate/acetate film.
 And, of course, note how unique the materials are.
-If you have the only copy of an important performance, for example, that certainly adds to its risk.
+If you have the only copy of a recording of an important performance or event, for example, that certainly adds to its risk.